 “Why do I have no friends?”
 I’ve asked myself this countless times – even when I had friendships in my life.
-I always felt very lonely, misunderstood, and never like I had a friend who gave/was willing to give and do for me what I would always so willingly give/do at the drop of a dime.
+I always felt very lonely, misunderstood.
+I never like I had a friend who gave/was willing to give and do for me what I would always so willingly give/do at the drop of a dime.

-I was the overzealous “how high?!” panting puppy when any of my friends even HINTED at “jump.”
+I was the overzealous “how high?!” when any of my friends even HINTED at “jump.”

 There are times in my life where I have felt more alone in friendships and romantic relationships than if I were to have been physically alone.